 3. Kritik vs Piazza

 Kritik is a peer assessment tool with an online discussion board feature, whereas Piazza is a Q&A platform.
-Within Kritik, students can ask questions and receive answers from their peers that can be moderated by the instructor.
+Within Kritik, students can ask questions and receive answers from their peers that the instructor can moderate.
 Instructors using Kritik can create a discussion board to start conversations with their students and provide them with resources.

 4. Kritik vs FeedbackFruits